-ING Group's segments are based on the internal reporting structure by lines of business.
+ING Bank's segments are based on the internal reporting structure by lines of business.

-The Executive Board of ING Group and the Management Board Banking (together the Chief Operating Decision Maker ("CODM")) set the performance targets, approve and monitor the budgets prepared by the business lines.
+The Management Board Banking of ING Bank (Chief Operating Decision Maker ("CODM")) set the performance targets, approve and monitor the budgets prepared by the business lines.
 Business lines formulate strategic, commercial, and financial plans in conformity with the strategy and performance targets set by the CODM.

 The results for the period for each reportable segment are after intercompany and intersegment eliminations and are those reviewed by the CODM to assess performance of the segments.
 Transfer prices for inter-segment transactions are set at arm's length.
 Corporate expenses are allocated to business lines based on time spent by head office personnel, the relative number of staff, or on the basis of income, expenses and/or assets of the segment.
-Total assets by country, does not include intercompany balances and reconciles to the total assets in the consolidated statement of financial position of ING Group.
+Total assets by country does not include intercompany balances and reconciles to the total assets in the consolidated statement of financial position of ING Bank.